Hixeet/Ambient-Assisted-Living-System/README.md

 ```
 --------------------------------------------------

-## HOW IT WORKS
+## How It Works

-1. Video Input
+1. **Video Input**:
    The system captures live video frames from a webcam using OpenCV.

-2. Pose Estimation
+2. **Pose Estimation**:
    Each frame is processed using MediaPipe Pose to detect 33 human body landmarks.

-3. Skeleton Visualization
+3. **Skeleton Visualization**:
    - Landmarks are grouped into body regions:
      - Head
      - Body
      - Left Hand
      - Right Hand
      - Left Leg
      - Right Leg
    - Custom markers and colors are drawn for each body part.

-4. Pose-Based Preprocessing
+4. **Pose-Based Preprocessing**:

-- The body region is automatically cropped using landmark coordinates
+   - The body region is automatically cropped using landmark coordinates.
-- Cropped pose image is resized to 128x128
+   - Cropped pose image is resized to 128x128.
-- Pixel values are normalized into range 0-1
+   - Pixel values are normalized into range 0-1.

-5. Temporal Sequence Buffer
+5. **Temporal Sequence Buffer**:

-- Processed frames are stored in a sequence buffer
+   - Processed frames are stored in a sequence buffer.
-- The model uses 6 consecutive frames for activity prediction
+   - The model uses 6 consecutive frames for activity prediction.

-6. Activity Classification
+6. **Activity Classification**:

-- Sequential pose data is fed into the TensorFlow model
+   - Sequential pose data is fed into the TensorFlow model.
    - The model predicts activity classes:
      - Standing
      - Walking
      - Sitting
      - Falling

-7. Confidence Estimation
+7. **Confidence Estimation**:

-- Prediction confidence is calculated from softmax probabilities
+   - Prediction confidence is calculated from softmax probabilities.
-- Results are displayed in real-time
+   - Results are displayed in real-time.

-8. Activity Logging
+8. **Activity Logging**:

-- Activity changes are automatically logged
+   - Activity changes are automatically logged.
    - Log includes:
      - Activity label
      - Start time
      - Duration

-9. Developer Visualization
+9. **Developer Visualization**:
    Developer Mode displays:
    - Original webcam feed
    - Skeleton-only visualization
    - Real-time logs

-10. Result Display
+10. **Result Display**:

-- GUI updates continuously using Tkinter
+   - GUI updates continuously using Tkinter.
-- Falling events are highlighted in red
+   - Falling events are highlighted in red.
-- Activity history can be sorted and exported
+   - Activity history can be sorted and exported.

 --------------------------------------------------